 Learn How to Make a Relaxed Roman Shade

 Did you know that there are several styles of Roman shades?
-Jen from Stagg Design added an extremely helpful illustration in her post that showcases different styles.
-She also includes a tutorial on how to make your own faux relaxed Roman shade like the one you see here.Continue to 6 of 13 below.
+Jen, from Stagg Design, added a beneficial illustration in her post that showcases different styles.
+She also includes a tutorial on how to make your own faux relaxed Roman shade like the one you see here.Continue to 5 of 12 below.

 DIY This Window Treatment in Under an Hour